Nepalese non-government organisations in Hong Kong

-Contribution / Works of Nepalese NGOs in Hong Kong
+Contribution and works of Nepalese NGOs in Hong Kong

-Voicing out for Nepalese in Public
+Voicing out for Nepalese in public

 Nepalese NGOs voice out for Hong Kong Nepalese in public through organising protests and commenting on social issues respectively.
 There was a protest organised by Hong Kong Nepalese Federation in light of a Hong Kong policeman's fatal shooting of Bahadur Limbu on March 17, 2009.
 The protestors demanded an apology and a fair investigation about Limbu's death.
 They urged to suspend the current Constable, Ka-Ki Hui from force-involving duties during the course of investigation.
 They also demanded an English inquest for the case.

 The NGOs also make commentaries on social issues through the media and in some meetings of the Legislative Council of Hong Kong.
 For example, the president of Hong Kong Nepalese Security Guard, Palungwa Dil Bahadur stated that the minimum wage should be more than $35 when being interviewed.
 The Far East Overseas Nepalese Association (Hong Kong) commented on the consultation document of Race Discrimination Ordinance.

-Community Services
+Community services

 Nepalese NGOs provide six types of community services basically.
-First is integration.
-Hong Kong Integrated Nepalese Society (HINS) conducts English classes regularly.
-The second is social care.
-HINS has been holding a blood donating program together with Hong Kong Red Cross Society on the occasion of Lord Buddha’s birthday since 2004.
-The third is about education.
-HINS organises programmes to arouse parents’ awareness against drug abuse to prevent the young Nepalese from taking drugs.
+First is Hong Kong Nepalese Federation conducting Chinese classes, dance training and sports training regularly.

 The Nepalese NGOs organise lots of festivals to celebrate their national culture and religions as well.
 Dashain and Tihar (incorporating Deepawali Festival) are celebrated by the Far East Dharan Hong Kong Forum, Urlabari Pariwar Hong Kong and the Magar Association Hong Kong.
 Teej Festival is celebrated by the HINS and Baglung Society Hong Kong.
 Besides Newar Samaj, Hong Kong celebrates Newar New Year and Mha Puja every year.

 There are annual activities to promote their culture, such as the NRN Day organised by the Non-Resident Nepali Association Hong Kong (NRNA HK).
 Actually the NRN Day is also organised around the world every year by different branches of the NRNA.
 The Hong Kong Nepali Kala Mandir organises the Nepali Cultural Week every year, usually with Nepalese parades, dances and singing.

 There are some online platforms like HKNepal.com, Alopalo.com, HongKongNepali.com, jpthk.com and khursani.com, which let Nepalese exchange the information and opinions.
 They sponsor and report events as well.
 Moreover, HINS held a discussion forum on anti-legislation drafting consultation.
 The language used was Nepalese with little English.